karttur/okavango/_posts/2019/2019-07-17-oka-geophysiology.markdown

 title: Geophysiological regions
 modified: '2019-07-17 11:27'
 categories: blog
-excerpt: "Geophysiological regions of the Okavango swammps, Botswana; maps and concepts developed during my postdoc period at University of the Witwatersrand in South Africa."
+excerpt: "Geophysiological regions of the Okavango swamps, Botswana; maps and concepts developed during my postdoc period at University of the Witwatersrand in South Africa."
 tags:
   - Okavango
   - Geophysiological regions